Loading

 Jurisdiction Pattern

-0 of 2 care home CUPs approved in Thomas County R-2 zones
+N/A — second comparable care home CUP in Thomas County R-2 zones not documented by name

 Recent Shifts